jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

 # New Symbol Creation
 ## Simple Value Symbol

 1. Create a new file called sym-simplevalue.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
-If the `ext` folder does not exist, create it.
+If the `ext` folder does not exist, create it.  g

 1. Add the following code to the file, this will initialize the structure used for creating custom symbols.